Smartling/SmartlingHelp/_articles/connectors/aem-classic/aem-classic-connector---version-history.md

 * Out of the box 2 processors:
   * `Path Property Rewriter` rewrites internal links in properties.
   * `Language Property Rewriter` component that is responsible for rewriting`jsr:language.`
-  * `Language Property Rewriter` is enabled by default and could be changed at&nbsp;`Smartling - Language Property Rewriter` in the OSGi Configuration Console.
+  * `Language Property Rewriter` is enabled by default and could be changed at `Smartling - Language Property Rewriter` in the OSGi Configuration Console.

 ### Bug Fixes:

-* Context stopped to work after update\configure some OSGI components.&nbsp;
+* Context stopped to work after update\configure some OSGI components.
-* Made automatic Context reconnect more robust in case of network errors.&nbsp;
+* Made automatic Context reconnect more robust in case of network errors.

 ### Known Issues:

 * `Path Property Rewriter` was refactored in this version.
 If you used it before then all previous settings will be lost.
 Administrator must configure `Path Property Rewriter` to specify which properties have to be rewritten.
 * Properties that are subject to rewriting, *should not* be sent for translation.

-## &nbsp;

 ## Version 3.1.4 - 01/06/2015

 ### Features:

-* The new `Connector Audit` log is available at Siteadmin &gt; Smartling &gt; Submission Logs.
+* The new `Connector Audit` log is available at Siteadmin > Smartling > Submission Logs.
 * Ability to configure which non-translatable page-level properties should be synchronized (from original to placeholder nodes).

 ### Improvements:

-* Updates to 3.0.8 -&gt; 3.1.x migration process.
+* Updates to 3.0.8 -> 3.1.x migration process.
 * Added new server-side validation before send page for translation.
 * Improved logging.